How To Succeed In AP Classes & AP Exams

 Thoroughly review the class syllabus

 At the beginning of the semester, your teacher will likely review their academic plan for the year and distribute a syllabus outlining topics, assignments, exams, and other important information.
 This is one of your most important resources to stay organized and on track in the class.
-Read your syllabus carefully - and note all important assignment due dates, test dates, and the AP exam schedule from the syllabus in your calendar or planner.
+Read your syllabus carefully, and be sure to note all important assignment due dates, test dates, and the AP exam schedule from the syllabus in your calendar or planner.

 During AP Classes